pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 [^stone-evaluation]:  He is right in saying that we shouldn't rely on PURLs to attach truly archival, long-lived names to network-accessible resources.
-  Let's just archive the resources and use the URIs to identify them directly, as is shown in the rest of this essay!
+  Let's just archive the resources and use the URIs to identify them directly, as is shown further on in this essay!

+[^doi-pressure]:  There is subtle pressure here then to only build upon scholarly outputs that boast a DOI, limiting the scope of the conversation in a way that is very closed and exclusive.